Polar Asset Management Partner - GuruFocus.com

-On August 9, 2023, Polar Asset Management Partners Inc. (Trades, Portfolio), a Toronto-based investment firm, reduced its stake in PHP Ventures Acquisition Corp.
-This article provides an in-depth analysis of the transaction, the profiles of the guru and the traded company, and the performance of the traded stock in the market.
+On August 10, 2023, Polar Asset Management Partners Inc. (Trades, Portfolio), a Toronto-based investment firm, reduced its stake in PHP Ventures Acquisition Corp (PPHP, Financial), a blank check company based in Malaysia.
+This article provides an in-depth analysis of the transaction, the profiles of the guru and the traded company, and the financial health and market momentum of the traded stock.

 Details of the Transaction